-At the INNOventure investment stage, the project, already operating on .NET and Java development platforms, is being developed to be used on other platforms – Python and NodeJS.
-Additional functions are also added, further increasing the usability of RevDeBug.
+At the INNOventure investment stage, the project, already operating on .NET and Java development platforms, has been further developed to be used on other platforms – Python and NodeJS.
+Additional functions have also been added, further increasing the usability.

 Adam Kruszewski (founder, CTO) – inventor and co-author of the patent.
 He works in the areas where IT and business meet.
 Co-author of many IT solutions for the largest Polish enterprises, has experience in the design and development of concurrent and distributed processing systems, is responsible for the development of best practices in organizations (Agile methodology (Scrum, XP), CI/CD solutions and DevOps practices).
 Highly qualified in object and procedural languages, functional languages, databases and NoSQL data warehouses.

 Kamil Kupcewicz (Chief Research and Development Officer) – experienced in the IT industry (from a programmer’s position to the company’s main product manager).
 Involved in the IT industry for over 16 years, manages software development teams for 13 years.
 Lecturer and member of the Information Technology Council at the Kazimierz Wielki University in Bydgoszcz.